developerhq/Microservice-Demo-App/README.md

-# LibraryAPI
+# C# Microservice Demo App

-LibraryAPI demostrates an example of creating microservice(s) in .net core and interacting with external database (MongoDB in this case) hosted in a separate container.
+This example will guide you through the code to build a C# App that works with a MongoDB Server.
+It demostrates an example of creating microservice(s) in .net core and interacting with external database hosted in a separate container.

-LibraryAPI is a ASP.Net Core Web Application.
+This is a ASP.Net Core Web Application.
 It demonstrates below features -

 1. Add a book
 2. Get all books